 Gyre's magic shifts and changes with the seasons:

-Emily Kotecki is coordinator of distance learning at the NCMA.
+Emily Kotecki is manager of interpretation at the NCMA.

 Leave a Comment